Signature Decomposition Method Applying to Pair Trading: Application of segmented signature in pair trading

 Thirdly, for the crucial risk measurement, max drawdown, for the industry, the results present a significantly decrease on max drawdown on most pairs with the SE-SIG-DIFF strategy, which is quite useful for investors to control the risk of strategies.

 Finally, the number of futures trading transactions decreased under the SE-SIG-DIFF strategy, which means that some unprofitable transactions are filtered out.
 This leads to the improvement in profit and also the reduction in transaction fees.
+The above results and the analysis of advantages all demonstrate that the trading strategy we proposed based on the decomposed signature has ideal performance.